 The dark or shadow side of pride often shows itself when people start comparing their accomplishments to others.
-This comparing to others can either lead to feelings of superiority or inferiority.
-Feeling inferior can lead to vengeful and spiteful feelings which can become spiteful words or actions.
+This comparing to others can either lead to feelings of superiority, or inferiority.
+Feeling inferior can lead to vengeful and spiteful feelings, which can become malicious words or actions.
 These dark feelings will only hold us back and cause us problems in the long term.

-When somebody acknowledges the accomplishments of others it often results in the boosting of that persons pride.
-This can be done genuinely or it can done with the intention of manipulating that person, to get someone to like them with the intention of asking for favors in return.
+When somebody acknowledges the accomplishments of others, it often results in the boosting of that persons pride.
+This can be done genuinely, or it can be done with the intention of manipulating that person, to get someone to like them with the intention of asking for favors in return.

 When we are feeling strong amounts of pride it can be very distracting.
-We can become busy and immersed with enjoying those feelings, so that we may not be paying enough attention to more important things, it may blind us from seeing a person’s true intentions and their attempts of manipulation.
+We can become immersed with enjoying those feelings, so we may not be paying enough attention to more important things.
+It may blind us from seeing a person’s true intentions and their attempts of manipulation or influence.